Burgdorf, Switzerland: History

 The economic growth in the 15th century enabled the city to build municipal buildings and maintain the fortifications and public areas.
 The city hall, church and market were all built or expanded during this time.
 However, starting in the 1460s and 1470s the economy began to stagnate.
 The guilds gradually became more powerful and began to choke the economy.
 In the 16th century, the economies of the surrounding villages began to grow unfettered by guild rules.
 The guild controlled markets of Burgdorf attempted to compete with these small markets by banning the import of goods from the surrounding countryside.
 These bans (in 1619 and again in 1666–74) only served to undermined Burgdorf's position as a regional market and service center.
 Burgdorf remained hostile to new businesses and in some cases drove them to settle in neighboring towns.

 With the construction of the road on Kirchberg (1756–64) Burgdorf was no longer on any regional trade routes.
 The devastating fires (1706 upper town and in 1715 in the lower town) forced the city council to rebuild much of the city.
-Overall, the population stagnated and after 1655 it became increasing hard to gain citizenship in Burgdorf.
+Overall, the population stagnated and after 1655 it became increasingly hard to gain citizenship in Burgdorf.
 The percentage of non-citizen residents who could become citizens was less than 40% in 1764.
 As the number of artisans had declined, there were fewer and fewer families for that could serve on the town councils.
 At times, the large council only had 27 members instead of 32, due to a lack of candidates.
 During the Swiss peasant war of 1653 the city remained loyal to Bern.
 While they feared an attack by the peasant armies, Burgdorf was bypassed.
 The invasion of the French in 1798 and the forced reforms of the Helvetic Republic demolished much of the traditional, conservative power structure and privilege in Burgdorf.